Paradox2102/paradox2102.github.io/team/branches/index.md

 At SDA we are blessed with fully functioning, industrial grade **metal and wood shop**, the last in our district, where we are given the unique ability to fabricate our robots.
 To open this opportunity up to other FRC team we offer **open shop hours** during build season where teams can come in, have parts manufactured and learn about the tools we use.
 Check out all of our robots under the Robots tab.

 ### Marketing
 Putting the A in STEAM.
 Marketing is in charge of our teams **image**.
 This includes making original T-Shirt, jacket and button designs new each year.
 They also manufacture these products, using our button press and SDA’s screen printing shop to print our T-shirts and jackets.
-You can find the fruits of these efforts for sale on the merchandise tab on this page.
+You can find the fruits of these efforts for sale on the Merchandise tab.

 This branch is also in charge of our FLL support program.
 We mentor teams each year to prepare them for their competition along with putting on two official FLL qualifying tournaments at our school.
 Find out more about FLL under the FLL tab.

 ### Outreach
 The Outreach branch is in charge of making sure **all events** the team does out in the community are coordinated pulled together and accomplished.
 This includes yearly events along with finding new events to attend.
 Also they are in charge of all press releases in any form of media including TV airs and running this website.
-Find upcomming events under the schedule tab and articles on recent ones on the home page.
+Find upcomming events under the schedule tab and articles on recent ones on the Home page.

 ### Opportations
 The Operations branch is in charge of the **business administration** for the team.
 This includes the daunting tasks of scheduling *travel plans, writing grants, sponsor relations, school relations, registration and team member management*.
 On top of this they also handle our teams submission for FIRST **awards**.
-Check out past award submissions under the Archives tab then Award submissions and our amazing sponsors under the sponsor tab.
+Check out past award submissions under the Archives tab then Award submissions and our amazing sponsors under the Sponsor tab.

 <hr>